181 Mt Blue St, Norwell, MA 02061, USA

 You can view the pitcher plants and sundews, as well as wild orchids, as you walk along the boardwalk at the edge of Black Pond.
 You’ll also see several varieties of fern.
 Cinnamon fern is by far the most abundant — look for a light brown fuzz growing on the lower part of its stem.
 You may also find the much rarer Virginia Chain fern, as well as Royal fern.

-The Cuffee Hill Conservation Area also includes a large expanse of cedar swamp.
+The Cuffee Hill Conservation Area also includes a large expanse of Inland Atlantic White Cedar Swamp.
 This extensive wetland serves as storage for some of the town’s water supply, and is a major source of Second Herring Brook, which flows into the North River across town in the Norris Reservation.
+Also present on the property, some Acidic Shrub Fen, and along Black Pond Brook, some Hemlock Hardwood Swamp.

 Upland forest makes up a larger portion of Cuffee Hill.
 There are several well-marked trails that lead through groves of pine, hemlock and beech.
 You’ll also see the occasional holly, and in the lowland areas, Atlantic white cedar.
 Some of the beech trees are quite old, and the cedars are some of the largest in our area.